lukelorusso/VerticalSeekBar/README.md

 ## Why would you need it? ##

-"Reinventing the wheel is, most of the time, a bad idea."
+*"Reinventing the wheel is, most of the time, a bad idea."*
 If you've ever tried to make a vertical SeekBar work properly, you know this is not the case! 😏
 From the moment you apply that `android:rotation="270"` all start to get messy: you cannot set the proper height for the drawable; the width of the bar distorts the width of your drawable; even customizing your interaction with the bar is kind of tricky!
 I've been through all of this and suddenly I've had enough.

-Introducing a nicer, redesigned, vertical and highly customizable SeekBar.
+**Introducing a nicer, redesigned and highly customizable VerticalSeekBar.**

 What you got:
 - custom progress drawable: apply resources or color gradients